hygieia/hygieia/Setup.md

   - SONAR_CRON=0 * * * * *
 ```

-* Make sure everything is restarted _it may fail if the user doesn't exist at start up time_
+* Make sure everything is restarted - _it may fail if the user doesn't exist at start-up_

 ```bash
 docker-compose restart